anycable/anycable-rails/docs/compatibility.md

 # Action Cable Compatibility

-This compatibility table shows which Action Cable features supported by `anycable` gem (AnyCable servers may not support some of the features supported by gem).
+This compatibility table shows which Action Cable features are supported by AnyCable Rails.

 | Feature                  | Status|
 |--------------------------|--------|